 Your fish do require having access to fresh air during long periods of frozen ice in the winter.
 One way to accomplish this is simply to do nothing!.
 Just let your waterfall continue to run as it has all season and the moving water will not freeze and provide the needed air exchange.
 Even in severe cold, ice will form over the moving water, but the flow will not stop.
 The main concern would be a temporary power outage that might allow water to freeze in the line blocking the water flow even when power resumes.
 For this reason, if you expect to be away from your pond for extended periods over the winter we would suggest one of the following alternative methods.

-A third option is to replace the pump with a floating de-icer during the coldest winter months.
+A third (preferred) option is to replace the pump with a floating de-icer during the coldest winter months.
 Simply set the de-icer in the pond, anchoring it with a stake or stone so that it doesn’t touch any exposed liner.
 Plug it in, and you’re done!
 A built-in thermostat will turn it on when water temperature drops below freezing and off when it is not needed.
 Adding a small aeration stone running with the deicer is even more ideal especially for ponds with heavy fish loads.

 To save some electricity, the de-icer need not run all the time if it has an exposed heating element.
 Simply, store the de-icer in the garage or somewhere else handy and just plug it in after the pond freezes (setting it on top of the ice).
 The exposed heating elements will melt a hole through the ice cover within 24 hours.
 The goal is just to prevent more than 10 days or so of uninterrupted ice cover in your pond.
 A few days to a week of ice cover for a healthy pond is not harmful.
 However, if your pond is relatively dirty and/or has an extra-large fish load, we recommend maintaining a continuous air hole with your de-icer or pump.